thzandvl/sap-api-layer/README.md

 # SAP API Layer
-An SAP Layer on top of SAP OData services.
+A simplified API Layer on top of SAP OData services.